 Loads the input files in the OpenMM system platform.
 The input files are generated using SMOG2 software with the flag -OpenSMOG.
 Details on how to create the files can be found in the SMOG2 User Manual.
-A tutorial on how to generate the inputs files for default all-atom and C-alpha models can be found here.
+Tutorials for how to generate the inputs files can be found on the smog-server page, or here.

-- Grofile (file, required) Initial structure for the MD simulations in .gro file format generated by SMOG2 software with the flag -OpenSMOG.
+- Grofile (file, required) Initial structure for the MD simulations in .gro file format generated by SMOG2 software with the flag OpenSMOG.
 (Default value: None). - Topfile (file, required) Topology .top file format generated by SMOG2 software with the flag -OpenSMOG.
 The topology file lists the interactions between the system atoms except for the "Native Contacts" potential that is provided to OpenSMOG in a .xml file.
-(Default value: None). - Xmlfile (file, required) The .xml file that contains the all information that defines the "Contact" potential.
+(Default value: None). - Xmlfile (file, required) The .xml file can contain the information that defines the "Contact" and nonbonded potentials.
 The .xml file is generated by SMOG2 software with the flag -OpenSMOG, which support custom potential functions.
 (Default value: None).